jishcem/laravel-spa-api/readme.md

 If you want to see the emails in action, sign up for https://mailtrap.io/ and get the smtp credentials from the inbox page of mailtrap.
 And also update the MAIL_USERNAME and MAIL_PASSWORD

-Now run this command in the project root,
+Now run these commands in the project root,

 ```sh
 $ php artisan key:generate